 COVID-19 has forced marketing professionals to take a humble step back and redefine how they want to connect to their most precious resource, the consumer.
-Going forward marketers will have big operational and business changes that will redefine how they conduct business with their counterparties and customers.
+Going forward marketers have big operational and business changes that will redefine how they conduct business.

 Let’s take a look at the different ways COVID-19 is changing marketing and consumer behavior.